 As we get older, this window between ‘progressive overload’ and injury gets narrower.
 And since our time to both recover from injury and rebuild muscle lost during our recovery goes up, injury is something we increasingly want to avoid.
 This is particularly the case if we continue to aim for one rep maxes (1RM) against the inevitable backdrop of reducing strength noted above.

 It was interesting to hear Mark Rippetoe, the man who literally wrote the book on strength training (“Starting Strength”), saying in his 60’s that he never attempts one rep max lifts anymore because of the risk of injury .
 So as we age, maybe we should think about gradually adapting our strength training away from 1RM and towards 5RM, 10RM or even 20RM.

-This is perhaps where CrossFit can be a risk for masters over 50.
+This is perhaps where CrossFit Masters over 50 can be at risk.
 It is ultimately a fairly new sport dominated by younger athletes and coaches.
-Consequently, there is very limited experience or evidence base out there relating to how to program CrossFit for older participants.
+Consequently, there is very limited experience or evidence base out there relating to how to program CrossFit for masters.
 To some extent, us older CrossFitters are a petri dish experiment.
 So with WOD’s predominantly aimed at younger athletes, we have to take a greater responsibility for our own training and wellbeing.